ciaranmurphy10/pands-weekly-tasks/README.md

 >`Please enter a positive integer: 10`
 >
 >`10 5 16 8 4 2 1`

+### Instructions

+Run the following command in a terminal such as PowerShell or Bash, ensuring that Python is installed:

+`python collatz.py`

 ### Discussion
 When this program is run, it will request the user to enter a positive integer.
 This will be stored as a string type so we'll convert it to an int type.
 The program will check if the inputted value is 0 or a negative integer, returning a custom error message if so.
 We can then print the inputted value, as this will be the first value in the sequence.